hulyak/forked-A-B-Index-Optimizer/TESTING_CREDENTIALS.md

 # Testing Credentials & Access Guide

-## 🎯 For Hackathon Judges

-This document provides all necessary credentials and access information for testing the Forked A/B Index Optimizer.

----

 ## 🌐 Live Demo Access

 ### Public Demo Instance
 - **URL**: [Your deployed URL - e.g., https://forked-ab-optimizer.vercel.app]
-- **Status**: ✅ Live and accessible
 - **No authentication required**

 ### Demo Mode